kilfour/SOFG-Mods/README.md

 ### Truth Speaker ###
 This trait gives access to a ritual which shows up when in a human settlement, and allows the witch to change it's home location (but not it's society) to the current one, and adds a funding action to the list of local settlement action.
 It also improves the relation with the settlement's ruler.
-Can not be performed if a funding action for this witch allready exists and if done a second time in another location, the first funding action will dissapear.
+Can not be performed if a funding action for this witch already  exists and if done a second time in another location, the first funding action will dissapear.

 Costs one charge.